nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:** <br>
-* The index of the student must be specified and there should be exactly one INDEX parameter.
+* The index of the student must be specified and there should be exactly one `INDEX` parameter.
-* The scores of the assessments must be numerical as percentages, i.e. between 0% and 100% inclusive, with up to 2 decimal places allowed. `0`, `100.00` and `69.1` are examples of valid scores.
 </div>

 <div markdown="span" class="alert alert-primary">
 **:bulb: Tip:** <br>
-* The index of the student can be seen from the student list.
 * The scores are optional, but there should be at least one score specified for `grade` command to be valid.
 </div>